InseeFrLab/s3-operator/README.md

   policies:
     - policy-example1
     - policy-example2
+  # Optionnal, let empty if you have configured the default s3 else use an existing s3Instance
+  s3InstanceRef: "s3-default-instance"

 ```

 Each S3user is linked to a kubernetes secret which have the same name that the S3User.
 The secret contains 2 keys: `accessKey` and `secretKey`.

+### :info: How works s3InstanceRef

+S3InstanceRef can get the following values:
+- empty: In this case the s3instance use will be the default one configured at startup if the namespace is in the namespace allowed for this s3Instance
+- `s3InstanceName`: In this case the s3Instance use will be the s3Instance with the name `s3InstanceName` in the current namespace (if the current namespace is allowed)
+- `namespace/s3InstanceName`: In this case the s3Instance use will be the s3Instance with the name `s3InstanceName` in the namespace `namespace` (if the current namespace is allowed to use this s3Instance)

 ## Operator SDK generated guidelines